-Pharmacokinetics:
+Pharmacokinetics

-- They are lipophilic weak bases (pKa 4-5). - After intestinal absorption, they diffuse across lipid membranes into acidified compartments such as the parietal cell canaliculus. - The prodrug becomes protonated and concentrated more than 1000-fold within the parietal cells. - There, it undergoes a molecular conversion to the active form which covalently binds the H+/K+ ATPase enzyme and inactivates it.
+- They are lipophilic weak bases (pKa 4-5). - After intestinal absorption, they diffuse across lipid membranes into acidified compartments such as the parietal cell canaliculus. - The prodrug becomes protonated and concentrated more than 1000-fold within the parietal cells. - There, it undergoes a molecular conversion to the active form which covalently binds the H+/K+ ATPase enzyme and inactivates it. - Rabeprazole has immediate release, Omeprazole have faster onsets of action. - Should be given one hour before meal.
+Although they have short half lives, their effect lasts for 24 hours due to irreversible inhibition so they are given once daily.